Moventas

 Moventas gearboxes have been used in wind turbines since the 1980s, and its installed base is some 13,000 units globally.
-Moventas also works closely with marine tidal turbine OEMs.
-Moventas provides after sales service to its own as well as third party gearboxes of almost any brand.
+Moventas also worked closely with marine tidal turbine OEMs.
+Moventas provided after sales service to its own as well as third party gearboxes of almost any brand.

-Moventas has wind gearbox manufacturing in Finland and assembly facilities in the UK (DB Wind UK) and North America, as well as service centres around the world.
-Moventas is headquartered in Jyväskylä, Central Finland.
+Moventas had wind gearbox manufacturing in Finland and assembly facilities in the UK (DB Wind UK) and North America, as well as service centres around the world.
+Moventas was headquartered in Jyväskylä, Central Finland.